-Mandalay, the second largest city of Burma with over 1 million inhabitants, is the cultural and Buddhist center of Burma.
+Mandalay, the second largest city of Myanmar with over 1 million inhabitants, is the cultural and Buddhist center of Myanmar.
 The city is located on the banks of the Irrawaddy river in Central Burma some 700 kilometers North of Yangon and about 180 kilometers North East of Bagan.

 Mandalay is an incredible city which we had the pleasure to visit for just over a week and a city we highly recommend you checking out during a trip to Myanmar.

 1. The pagodas